— Beer Money —

 > Cash App

 Although I use Apple Pay Cash for a lot of transfers to and from friends these days, I still think Square's Cash App is pretty cool.
 It's a service where you can send and receive money with just about any debit card for free, and it has additional features like having its own Visa debit card and the ability to buy or sell Bitcoin.
+The Boost function is a great little group of rotating discounts (usually around 10%), making the card even more useful.
 Use the referral link and we both get $5 if you set up an account.